Lirt/velero-plugin-for-openstack/README.md

 ### Authentication using file

-You can authenticate with this plugin also using file in [`clouds.y(a)ml` format](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#clouds-yaml).
+You can also authenticate using file in [`clouds.y(a)ml` format](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#clouds-yaml).

-Easiest is to create file `/etc/openstack/clouds.y(a)ml` with content like this:
+Easiest way is to create file `/etc/openstack/clouds.y(a)ml` with content like this:

 ```yaml
 clouds: